Motivic stable cohomotopy and unimodular rows: Unimodular rows

 Let $A$ be a ring and let $(a_1,\ldots,a_n)$ be an element of $\Um_n(A)$.
 Then the $A$-module homomorphism $f:A^n\rightarrow A$ naturally associated with $(a_1,\ldots,a_n)$ is surjective: since $A$ is a projective $A$-module, this implies that $f$ has a splitting, that is, there exists an $A$-module homomorphism $s:A\rightarrow A^n$ with $f\circ s=\Id_A$.
 The image $s(1)$ of $1$ by $s$ is a row $(\beta_1,\ldots,\beta_n)$ of elements of $A$ such that $a_1\beta_1+\cdots+a_n\beta_n=f\circ s(1)=1$.
 This explains the following definition:

 \begin{defi} A \emph{splitting} of $(a_1,\ldots,a_n)$ is a row $(b_1,\ldots,b_n)$ of elements $A$ such that $\sum a_ib_i=1$. \end{defi}

 \begin{rema} This notion of splitting allows one to produce a more explicit proof that the map $p_*$ from Lemma \ref{quadricjouandev} is surjective.
-Indeed, let $n$ be a positive integer and let $u:X\rightarrow\A^n\setminus 0$ be a morphism of $k$-schemes; we have to show that there exists a map $v:X\rightarrow Q_{2n-1}$ such that $p\circ v=u$.
+Indeed, let $n$ be a positive integer and let $u:\Spec A\rightarrow\A^n\setminus 0$ be a morphism of $k$-schemes; we have to show that there exists a map $v:X\rightarrow Q_{2n-1}$ such that $p\circ v=u$.
 Then $u$ corresponds to a unimodular row $(a_1,\ldots,a_n)$: if $(b_1,\ldots,b_n)$ is a splitting of $a$, we obtain an element $(a,b)$ of $Q_{2n-1}(k[X])$, thus a morphism $v:X\rightarrow Q_{2n-1}$ which by construction satisfies $p\circ v=u$. \end{rema}

 Let $A$ be a ring.
 The general linear group $\GL_n(A)$ acts naturally on the right on $\Um_n(A)$, the action being induced by the natural action of $\GL_n(A)$ on $A^n$; thus, any subgroup of $\GL_n(A)$ acts on $\Um_n(A)$.
-It is in particular the case of the subgroup of \emph{elementary matrices}, denoted by $\Er_n(A)$ and defined as the subgroup of $\GL_n(A)$ generated by the set of matrices of the form $e_{ij}(\lambda)=\I_n+\lambda E_{ij}$ where $\I_n$ is the identity matrix, $\lambda$ is an element of $A$ and $E_{ij}$ ($i\neq j$) is part of the standard basis of the free $A$-module of square $n$-matrices with coefficients in $A$.
+It is in particular the case of the subgroup of \emph{elementary matrices}, denoted by $\Er_n(A)$ and defined as the subgroup of $\GL_n(A)$ generated by the set of matrices of the form $e_{ij}(\lambda)=\I_n+\lambda E_{ij}$ where $\I_n$ is the identity matrix, $\lambda$ is an element of $A$ and $E_{ij}$ ($i\neq j$) is the matrix whose entries are $0$ except the entry in the $i$-th row and $j$-th column which is equal to $1$.
 There exists a group structure on the orbit set $\Um_n(A)/\Er_n(A)$ under suitable dimension hypotheses of $A$ which van der Kallen described in terms of weak Mennicke symbols: